 definition of valve angle.
 In order to generate the combustion chamber, the profile extrusion was intersected with a cylinder so providing the required geometrical references for positioning the valves (Fig. 2).
 Working on the combustion chamber volume, we studied both the four valves and the five valves solutions.
 Using advanced inquiring functionalities we were able to

-verify that, under the design requirements, the five valves solution is the most convenient; in fact the valves inertia reaches the optimal values even if the useful area decrease.
+verify that, under the design requirements, the five valves solution is the most convenient; in fact, the inertia of the valve reaches the optimal values even if the useful area decrease.

 Then we attached the spines, a set of spatial curves, on the combustion chamber and used them to extrude a circular cross-section.
 The obtained solids, completed with the spark plug housing, refined with adequate fillets and connected to the combustion chamber, previously defined, represents the empty volume of the engine head.
 Offsetting the surfaces of resulting solid we generated the central solid structure of the head with complete inlet and outlet manifold, shown in Fig. 3.